-kubectl --namespace=<YOUR-NAMESPACE> describe svc proxy-public
+kubectl --namespace=<YOUR-NAMESPACE> describe svc proxy-public --output=wide

-5. To use JupyterHub, enter the external IP for the proxy-public service in to a browser.
+6. To use JupyterHub, enter the external IP for the proxy-public service in to a browser.
 JupyterHub is running with a default dummy authenticator so entering any username and password combination will let you enter the hub.